reAIM-Lab/ehr_foundation_model_benchmark/src/ehr_foundation_model_benchmark/tutorials/ml4h_demo_2024/README.md

 # Columbia MEDS Data Processing Pipeline Demo

-This guide explains how to process Columbia MEDS data, generate samples, convert the data for `meds_reader`, and train predictive models with `GenHPF`.
+This guide explains how to process Columbia MEDS data, generate samples, convert the data for `meds_reader`, and train predictive models with `MOTOR`, `CEHRBERT` and `GenHPF`.
 Follow these steps to install the necessary packages, process the data, and run the model training pipeline.

 ## Requirements
 Ensure you have the following installed: